 Don't talk too much & leave a little to mystery.

 Art Fairs are an exciting opportunity for an artist to exhibit their work.
-It gives them a chance to get in front of an audience, demonstrate their work, and build a customer list.
-With the tips listed above, artists can achieve better results from art fairs and festivals.
+It gives them a chance to get in front of an audience, demonstrates their work, and build a customer list.
+With the tips listed above, artists can achieve better results at art fairs and festivals.